Free Click & Collect Collect your order from our showrooms

 Introduction

-And yet, in recent years 20mm-thick porcelain has become a more and more popular choice for exterior tiles.
-Homeowners across Ireland – from Dublin city centre and Brú na Bóinne to Castlebar, Limerick and Cork – have been raving about the benefits of using Tile Merchant’s outdoor non-slip tiles for their patios, driveways, decks and gardens.
+Homeowners across Ireland – from Dublin city centre and Brú na Bóinne to Castlebar, Limerick and Cork – have been raving about the benefits of using Tile Merchant’s outdoor non-slip tiles.
 But why?

-Ireland’s climate is unique, which means outdoor renovations in Ireland must take our many months of excessive rain, hail, sleet and snow into account.
-Here at Tile Merchant, we get asked all the time: “Which outdoor tiles are slip resistant?” and “which tiles are suitable for outdoor use?”
+Ireland’s climate is unique, which means outdoor renovations here must be able to withstand many months of rain, hail, sleet and snow - as well as infrequent intense sunshine.
+Here at Tile Merchant, we get asked all the time: “Which outdoor tiles are slip resistant?” and “Are porcelain tiles are suitable for outdoor use?”

 The materials traditionally used for decking – natural wood (rather than composite, which is also anti-slip) and plastic – become perilous under foot when wet, sometimes leading to serious injuries and falls.

 Anti-slip properties in materials such as porcelain are rated from R9-R13, with R13 being the most resistant to slip.
-In residential settings, such as in your home and garden, you’ll typically have no need to splash out on industrial- and commercial-grade R13 porcelain tiles.
-These are reserved instead for use in public showers and indoor pool areas.
+In residential settings, you’ll typically have no need to splash out on industrial-grade R13 tiles.
+These anti-slip grades are reserved instead for use in public showers and indoor pool areas.

-Our R11 slip rating, on the other hand, was chosen by us specifically because it’s perfect for Irish homes and gardens.
-Anti-slip outdoor floor tiles offer moderate-to-high protection from slipping, and so are ideally suited to areas which are exposed to frequent wetness and rain.
+Our R11 anti-slip rated tiles were chosen specifically because they're perfect for Irish homes and gardens.
+Anti-slip outdoor porcelain tiles offer moderate-to-high protection from slipping.
+This makes outdoor porcelain ideally suited to areas which get a lot of damp and rain.

-What this means for you is that you can rely on our 20mm R11 outdoor tiles in just about any garden scenario.
-Including (but not limited to) building patios, designing back garden paths and flowerbeds, renovating driveways, and even creating dedicated wetrooms
+You can rely on our 20mm R11 outdoor tiles in just about any garden scenario, including (but not limited to) building patios, garden paths, flowerbeds, steps and driveways

-By bringing the indoors, outdoors, you not only extend the potential for the comfort and style of your home, but you also create a fantastic flowing feeling between house and garden.
-Whether you’re into the concept of feng shui or not, there’s no denying that uniformity of style between inside and outside makes a space feel bigger.
+By bringing the indoors outdoors, you not only enhance the comfort and style of your home, but also create a fantastic flowing feeling between house and garden.
+There’s no denying that uniformity of style between inside and outside makes a space feel bigger, whether you’re into the concept of feng shui or not.

-Porcelain is a much easier raw material for designers and engineers to work with, meaning that it’s possible to create ethically sourced outdoor patio slabs from porcelain in a hugely diverse range of colours, patterns, shapes and sizes
+Porcelain is a much easier raw material for designers and engineers to work with.
+This means that it’s possible to create ethically sourced outdoor patio slabs from porcelain in a huge range of colours, patterns, shapes and sizes

-We stock porcelain tiles which mimic natural stone, limestone, sandstone, and cement, as well as those which hold their own unique place in the world of garden renovation redesign.
+We stock porcelain tiles which mimic natural stone, limestone, sandstone, and cement, as well as wood-effect outdoor porcelain tiles.
 You can also find our 20mm anti-slip porcelain in an attractive range of colours to compliment any taste or style.

-Whereas natural stone quarry tiles are restricted to the grains and colours of the rock they’re cut from, porcelain is not so restricted.
-As such, when we’re asked what are the best patio slabs, we almost always answer: porcelain.
+Where natural stone quarry tiles are restricted to the grains and colours of the rock they’re cut from, porcelain is not.
+Therefore when we’re asked what are the best patio slabs, we almost always answer 'Porcelain.'

-It’s all very well us talking about anti-slip ratings, pattern and colour variety, and the feng shui benefits of outdoor porcelain tiles, but what about maintenance?
+It’s all very well talking about anti-slip ratings and the like, but what about maintenance?
 Surely, you must be thinking, they’ll require a lot of upkeep.

 Thankfully, they don’t.
 In fact, porcelain tiles are arguably the easiest outdoor paving material to keep clean, sealed and safe throughout their long lifespan.

-In addition to the R11 non-slip rating of our outdoor tiles, this porcelain is also resistant to frost, staining, and high temperatures.
-You can therefore rest assured that your gorgeous, peaceful outdoor space will stay well-kept come rain or shine.
+In addition to the R11 non-slip rating of our outdoor tiles, porcelain is also resistant to frost, staining, and high temperatures.
+The lustre of your panels won't fade over time, and shouldn't accrue mould or black lichen, either.
+You can rest assured that your gorgeous, peaceful outdoor space will stay well-kept come rain or shine.

-Unlike traditional concrete and stone paving, 20mm outdoor porcelain tiles never require sealing; neither their colour nor brightness will fade in the sun.
-Maintenance required is minimal, and cleaning can be carried out using a standard hose or power washer from time to time.
+Unlike traditional concrete and stone paving, 20mm outdoor porcelain tiles never require sealing, either.
+Maintenance is minimal, and cleaning can be carried out using a standard hose or power washer from time to time.
+(We'll talk more about how to care for your outdoor porcelain tiles later in the article.)

-Porcelain isn’t known for its strengthIndeed, think of porcelain and most people will immediately conjure images of precious vases falling from pedestals to shatter into a million pieces on the ground.
+Porcelain isn’t known for its strengthIndeed, most people think of porcelain and immediately conjure images of precious vases shattering into a million pieces on the ground.

 Outdoor porcelain, however, is different.
-We recommend using 20mm thick porcelain tiles for your driveways and gardens for a good reason, after all.
-At two centimeters thick, our outdoor porcelain is actually incredibly strong.
-So strong that we ran over it… on a joist… in a fully-loaded van… and it came out the other side as good as new.
+The thickness of porcelain tile is key to its durability and strength.
+At two centimetres thick, our outdoor porcelain is actually incredibly strong.
+So strong that we ran over it… on a joist… in a fully-loaded van… and it came out the other side as good as new!

 So, how durable are outdoor porcelain tiles?
 Pretty durable!